manifold-systems/manifold/manifold-core-parent/manifold/README.md

 # Embedding with Fragments (experimental)

-You can now *embed* resource content such as JSON, GraphQL, XML, YAML, CSV, etc. directly in a Java source file as a type-safe resource _**fragment**_.
-A fragment has the same format and grammar as a resource file and, if used with the Manifold IDE plugin, can be authored with rich editor features like code highlighting, parser feedback, code completion, etc.
+You can now *embed* resource content such as JSON, GraphQL, XML, YAML, CSV, etc. directly in a Java source file as a **type-safe** resource fragment.
+A fragment has the same format and grammar as a resource file and, if used with the Manifold IDE plugins, can be authored with rich editor features like code highlighting, parser feedback, code completion, etc.
 This means you can directly embed resources closer to where you use them in your code.
-For instance, you can type-safely write a query in the query language your application uses directly in the Java method that uses the query.
+Write a query in the query language your application uses directly in the Java method that uses the query.

 You can embed a fragment as a *declaration* or a *value*.